 If you live in a licensed group home for persons with disabilities, you may be eligible for SNAP benefits as a one person household even though you live with others and share common meals.
-106 C.M.R. § 361.240(B).
-A licensed group home is one licensed by the state as a community-based residential facility and can serve no more than 16 residents at a time.
-106 C.M.R. § 365.640.
+106 C.M.R. § 361.240(B)(link is external).
+A licensed group home is one licensed by the state as a community-based residential facility and that has no more than 16 residents living there at a time.
+106 C.M.R. § 365.640(link is external).

 If you are a resident of a licensed substance abuse disorder treatment program, the SNAP rules say that the treatment program must be your Authorized Representative.
-106 C.M.R. § 365.610.
-Even if you apply for SNAP, the rules say the recipient must transfer their EBT benefits to the treatment program for food purchases while you are staying there.
+106 C.M.R. § 365.610(link is external).
+Even if you apply for SNAP on your own, you must transfer your EBT card to the treatment program for food purchases while you are staying there.

 “Sober houses” typically provide room and meals for adults transitioning from a treatment program and/or referred by a court or probation officer.
 Sober houses may be regulated at the local level but usually are not licensed or regulated by the Massachusetts Department of Public Health.
-If you live in a “sober house” or other roomer/board situation which is not licensed by the Department of Public Health, the sober house should not take your EBT card unless you voluntarily appoint them as your authorized representative to transact SNAP on your behalf.
+If you live in a “sober house” or other roomer/board situation not licensed by the Department of Public Health, the sober house cannot take your EBT card unless you voluntarily appoint them as your authorized representative to transact SNAP on your behalf.

 Residents of teen living programs

 If you are living in a teen parent program, the program is given the authority to decide if it will be the authorized representative and receive the SNAP benefits, or if it will allow you to apply for and spend the benefits yourself.
-106 C.M.R. § 365.620(B).
+106 C.M.R. § 365.620(B)(link is external).